Biloxi, Mississippi: Transportation

 Biloxi is served by the Gulfport-Biloxi International Airport in Gulfport.
+Amtrak service also began serving the city when the Mardi Gras Service debuted on August 18, 2025.

+The Coast Transit Authority provides bus service to the region with fixed-route and paratransit services.

 Biloxi's main highway is U.S. Highway 90 (Beach Boulevard), which runs along the beach and by the casinos.
 It connects the city to Gulfport and points westward and to Ocean Springs and Pascagoula to the east.
 The Biloxi Bay Bridge, connecting Biloxi and Ocean Springs, was rebuilt after Hurricane Katrina, and was fully reopened in April 2008.

 Interstate 10 passes through the northern sections of the city, leading west 85 mi to New Orleans and east 60 mi to Mobile, Alabama.
 Interstate 110 splits off from I-10 at D'Iberville and heads south across the Back Bay of Biloxi to U.S. 90 near Beau Rivage, providing the city with an important hurricane evacuation route.

 North–south highways serving the area include: